1. Explore the First Floor - history, glass floor & more

 5. Enjoy the View at Night - Eiffel Tower at Night Magic

-When it gets dark, the Eiffel Tower at night is magical.
+When it gets dark, the Eiffel Tower Paris at night is magical.
 The tower lights up in golden lights, and on the hour (right after sunset) it “twinkles” - a sparkling light show that lasts a few minutes.
 This makes it a fantastic time for photos or a romantic evening.

 Even from outside - in nearby gardens, bridges, or along the river - you can get beautiful night-time views of the illuminated tower.
 The mood is calm, romantic, and dreamy.